-DDM Novastar manufactures a selection of pick and place machines for use in automatic and manual SMT systems.
+DDM Novastar is one of the top manufacturers of pick and place machines for use in automatic and manual SMT systems.
 This equipment is specifically designed for facilities needing quick set-up, ease of operation, and high reliability in low to medium volume pick & place applications.

 Read a long-term Customer Study

 You can compare up to three products within a single category.
 Choose from the following or use our handy Product Selection Tool.

 Read the article "Selecting a Pick & Place Machine."

 SMT Quick-Tips: Selecting a Pick and Place Machine

 How do you select a pick and place machine?
 A Pick and Place machine is the second step in a paste, place, reflow assembly operation.
 The “Place” function follows the “solder paste” function (stencil printer).
 The ‘place’ operation selects and delivers a component over the board and drops it into position.
 The simplest form of pick and place operation is by hand, that is, manually picking a component from a bin and, with the aid of a pair of tweezers and a magnifying glass, positioning it on the board and completing the operation with a hand-held soldering iron.

 This method works well if you are only doing occasional boards.
 Other things to consider – the size of the components (big or small) – affect the time required to hand place and solder.
 Fine pitch components are another issue, where more precision and accuracy are required, and the human factor comes into play.
 The work then become more tedious and time consuming.